-ARTICLE 25 - (1) Students who are given the grades (FF), (FD), (W), (NA) or (U) for a course, or those not taking the course in their regular semesters must take these courses in the first semester where available and included in their curriculum.
-If these courses are elective or have later been eliminated from the curriculum, students take the courses approved by their registered department instead.

-(2) Students who intend to increase their GPA may repeat a course that they have passed on the condition to limit these courses to their course load, within at most four semesters after the one in which the courses have been passed.
-In repeated courses, the latest grade is applicable regardless of the previous grade.

-(3) (Added: RG-13/3/2020-31067) Medical students are not obliged to repeat their committee courses in which they have scored (FF) or (NA), on the condition that they score at least (CC) in the courses defined in the guidelines.

-(4) (Added: RG-13/3/2020-31067) Medical students scoring (FF) in the courses defined in the guidelines are to repeat the courses in question, as well as the committee courses.
+- ARTICLE 25 (1) Students who are given the grades (FF), (FD), (W), (NA) or (U) for a course, or those not taking the course in their regular semesters must take these courses in the first semester where available and included in their curriculum.
+If these courses are elective or have later been eliminated from the curriculum, students take the courses approved by their registered department instead. - (2) Students who intend to increase their GPA may repeat a course that they have passed on the condition to limit these courses to their course load, within at most four semesters after the one in which the courses have been passed.
+In repeated courses, the latest grade is applicable regardless of the previous grade. - (3) (Added: RG-13/3/2020-31067) Medical students are not obliged to repeat their committee courses in which they have scored (FF) or (NA), on the condition that they score at least (CC) in the courses defined in the guidelines. - (4) (Added: RG-13/3/2020-31067) Medical students scoring (FF) in the courses defined in the guidelines are to repeat the courses in question, as well as the committee courses.

-Additional periods and re-examination rights
+Additional periods and re-examination rights ARTICLE 26 - (Amended: RG-2/10/2018-30553)

-(1) Associate or undergraduate degree students having received the entirety of their curriculum courses required for graduation are eligible for additional periods and re-examination rights on these conditions:

-a) For up to the two courses in question, for the students having received the grades (FF) or (FD) from maximum two courses included in their GPA;

-b) For up to the two courses scored (DD) or (DC) for the students whose CGPAs are under 2.00 with no grades of (FF) or (FD), as a means to increase their CGPAs;

-c) The students whose transcripts include an (FF) or an (FD) course with a CGPA under 2.00 are given an additional period and a right to be subject to a reexamination for a (DD) or (DC) course besides the (FF) or (FD) course to increase their CGPA.
+- (1) Associate or undergraduate degree students having received the entirety of their curriculum courses required for graduation are eligible for additional periods and reexamination rights on these conditions: - a) For up to the two courses in question, for the students having received the grades (FF) or (FD) from maximum two courses included in their GPA; - b) For up to the two courses scored (DD) or (DC) for the students whose CGPAs are under 2.00 with no grades of (FF) or (FD), as a means to increase their CGPAs; - c) Or; for a single course for the students who have scored an (FF) or an (FD) in a course and have a CGPA of under 2.00 as a means to increase their CGPA by scoring higher in a course where they have scored a (DD) or a (DC).